OsbornVentures/bitsnbytes-ai-structured-web/ReadMe.md

    - SSL automatically configured
 3. **Repository Structure**
    - Fork this repository
+   - Edit your information in the same structure format.
    - Deploy to Cloudflare Pages
    - Custom domain setup in your brands voice.